 I tend to be teamwork-oriented and reliable, as I’ve never missed a deadline.
 I’m also proud of my ability to preserve and overcome any challenges as they come up.
 For example, last year, I was having some trouble with trigonometry.
 I realized I needed to dedicate more time to the subject, so, I met with a teacher outside the class and set aside two extra hours per day for the subject.
 Eventually, I ended up with an A in the subject.

 At University X, I’m planning to either major in English or Journalism.
 I love reading and writing, so I think both programs are going to be interesting and relevant to my interests.

 Now, to recap, here’s the most important tips on how to answer “tell me about yourself…”

 - Structure your answer in a way that makes sense.
 Stick to the past-present-future format, and you’re all good!

 - Keep it relevant and brief (1-2 minutes max).
 No one wants to hear your whole life story.

 - Mention any of your top achievements and relevant work experiences.

 Now, as this is only the start of the interview, expect them to follow up and ask a bunch of other questions.

-So, if you want to make sure you’re definitely ready for the interview, check out our complete list of 35+ common interview questions and answers to help you prepare even more.
+So, if you want to make sure you’re definitely ready for the interview, check out our list of the most common interview questions and example answers:

 Looking for more job-search advice?
-Check out our blog more industry-leading career articles!
+Check out our blog for more industry-leading career articles!